amajee11us/SMILe-FSOD/README.md

 # SMILe: Leveraging Submodular Mutual Information For Robust Few-Shot Object Detection

 This repo contains the implementation of proposed SMILe framework which introduces a combinatorial viewpoint in Few-Shot Object Detection.
-SMILe is built upon the codebase [FsDet v0.1](https://github.com/ucbdrive/few-shot-object-detection/tags).
+SMILe is built upon the codebase of [PDC](https://github.com/Bohao-Lee/PDC).
+Note that PDC is based on the mmdetection repostory providing diverse models to work with.

 ![SMILe Figure](figs/overview_smile.png)